Tina Turner: Later career: 2001–2021

 In April 2010, mainly due to an online campaign by fans of Rangers Football Club, Turner's 1989 hit, "The Best", returned to the UK singles chart, peaking at No. 9.
 This made Turner the first female recording artist in UK chart history to score top 40 hits in six consecutive decades (1960s–2010s).
 In 2011, Beyond's second album Children – With Children United in Prayer followed and charted again in Switzerland.
 Turner promoted the album by performing on TV shows in Germany and Switzerland.
 In April 2013, Turner appeared on the cover of the German issue of Vogue magazine at the age of 73, becoming the oldest person to be featured on the cover of Vogue.
 In February 2014, Parlophone Records released a new compilation titled Love Songs.

-Turner announced in December 2016 that she had been working on Tina, a musical based on her life story, in collaboration with Phyllida Lloyd and Stage Entertainment.
+In December 2016 Turner announced that she had been working on Tina, a musical based on her life story, in collaboration with Phyllida Lloyd and Stage Entertainment.
 The show opened at the Aldwych Theatre in London in April 2018 with Adrienne Warren in the lead role.
 Warren reprised her role on Broadway in the fall of 2019.

 Turner received the 2018 Grammy Lifetime Achievement Award and her second memoir, My Love Story, was released in October 2018.
 In 2020, she came out of retirement to collaborate with Norwegian producer Kygo on a remix of "What's Love Got to Do with It".
 With this release, she became the first artist to have a top 40 hit in seven consecutive decades in the UK.

-In 2020, Turner released her third book Happiness Becomes You: A Guide to Changing Your Life for Good.
+In 2020, Turner released her third book, Happiness Becomes You: A Guide to Changing Your Life for Good.
 She co-wrote the book with American author Taro Gold and Swiss singer Regula Curti.
 It was chosen by Amazon's editors as a Best Nonfiction book of 2020.
-In 2021, Turner appeared in the documentary film Tina directed by Dan Lindsay and T.J.
-Martin.
+In 2021, Turner appeared in the documentary film Tina directed by Dan Lindsay and T. J. Martin.

 In October 2021, Turner sold her music rights to BMG Rights Management for an estimated $50 million, with Warner Music still handling distribution of her music.
-Later that month, Turner was inducted into the Rock & Roll Hall of Fame as a solo artist accepting her award via satellite from her home in Zurich, Switzerland.
+Later that month, Turner was inducted into the Rock and Roll Hall of Fame as a solo artist, accepting her award via satellite from her home near Zurich, Switzerland.